narfman0/smb3-video-autosplitter/README.rst

 We need to update the trigger frame and region.
 First, open `config.yml` and set `show_capture_video: true`, then run the tool.
 Take a screen cap of princess peach's letter or similar, then crop her face and take note of coordinates and width/height.
-Replace trigger1.png in the `data/` directory, and set the region (x,y,width,height) of the cropped image relative to the original image.
+Replace the `.png` in the `data/` directory, and set the region (x,y,width,height) of the cropped image relative to the original image.
+Note1: Each nes, upscalar, everything has slightly different colors, thus we need to replace all the pngs in the data directory.
-Note: you should read it like "whenever you see the trigger (peachs face) at that position in the screen cap, split"
+Note2: Read it like "whenever you see the trigger (peachs face) at the given position in the screen cap, split"

 License